 Create a Budget Plan for Financial Expenses

 The beauty salon budget that you create should include financial costs, as well as any purchases.
 This starts with location rent, any business license fees required in your state or province, as well as employee salaries and payroll.
 You’ll want to take taxes into account, too.
 Always set money aside for taxes, when you’re calculating profit.
 This will save you from worrying about a lot of the fees, later on.
-Consider hiring a professional to help you file your taxes and go over your salon's accounts, even if you prefer to do your own bookkeeping.
+Consider hiring a professional to help you file your taxes and do salon accounting, even if you prefer to do your own bookkeeping.

 We also recommend you to check out our post Are Hair Salons Recession-Proof.